gopiotr/zephyr/doc/guides/test/babblesim.rst

 For development of Pytest plugin it may be necessary to debug it.
 For this purpose ``pytest.set_trace()`` method can be very useful.
-It should be added into source code in breakpoint line and then after run tests by Pytest, program will stop at this method and Python Debugger (``pdb``) will be enabled.
+It should be added into source code in breakpoint line and then after running tests by Pytest, program will stop at this method and Python Debugger (``pdb``) will be enabled.

 More information about debugging with ``pdb`` can be found here: https://docs.python.org/3/library/pdb.html